Aridhia-Open-Source/Federated-Node-Config-Helper/README.md

 ![example](./images/home.png)

 ## How to run
 We do provide executables for both Debian and Windows systems, for now.
-Simply download them from the Release section.
+Simply download them from the [Release section](https://github.com/Aridhia-Open-Source/Federated-Node-Config-Helper/releases).

-Or, if you already have Golang installed, run
+Alternatively, you can [install Go](https://go.dev/doc/install) and run
 ```sh
 go install github.com/Aridhia-Open-Source/Federated-Node-Config-Helper
 ```